mihai011/leafroot/README.md

-# fast-api-full
+# Leafroot
-Hello and welcome to a FastAPI template base project.
-This repo serves as base project for everyone to use and build upon new applications.
+Leafroot is a personal exercise for me as a software engineer.

 ## Features